jomjol/AI-on-the-edge-device/README.md

 **General remark:** Beside the `firmware.bin`, typically also the content of `/html` needs to be updated!

+##### Rolling - **BETA for v8.0.0 - Multi Meter Support** (2021-07-13)

+* Dual / multi meter support (more than 1 number to be recognized) This is implemented with the feature "number" on the ROI definition as well as selected options
+* MQTT: standardization of the naming - including new topics (`json`,  `freeMem `, `uptime`)c
+* Preparation for extended GPIO support (thanks to Zwerk2k) - not tested and functional fully yet
+* Bug fixing: html server, memory leak, MQTT connect, hostname, turn of flash LED

+<span style="color: red;">**ATTENTION: the configuration and prevalue files are modified automatically and will not be backward compatible!**</span>

 Rolling - (2021-07-12)

 * HTML: Bug fixing